-- Normalized Unmatched Points (NUP) measure proposed is different from existing Hausdorff distance based methods as it works on gt-transformed images. - It is computationally inexpensive and provides good performance. - Parameters gt, d, p are set taking into account the illumination variation and the nature of the images.
+- Weighted Normalized Unmatched Points (WNUP) measure proposed is different from existing Hausdorff distance based methods as it works on gt-transformed images. - This approach can achieve the appearance based comparison of faces. - Parameters gt, d, p are set taking into account the illumination variation and the nature of the images.